publiccodenet/about/activities/codebase-stewardship/explaining-stewardship/codebase-product.md

 ## Points to get across

-* help grow the community around the codebase
+* helps to grow the community around the codebase
 * can include raising awareness about the codebase, what the codebase does, the success of components based on the codebase, and the community around the codebase
-* can include codebase’s branding, storytelling and marketing assets
+* can include the codebase’s branding, storytelling and marketing assets
-* can include digital, print and physical assets and/or events
+* can include digital, print and physical assets, or events